tronprotocol/pm/Mainnet Upgrade Archive/GreatVoyage-v4.8.0(Kant)/mainnet.md

 - No.89 network parameter to enable the introduction of `BLOBHASH` and `BLOBBASEFEE` introductions to support the Ethereum Cancun upgrade ([TIP-745](https://github.com/tronprotocol/tips/blob/master/tip-745.md )).

 A draft plan is listed here, and it will be updated after the mainnet upgrade status is reviewed around 2025.05.31:
-- [x] Start proposals discussing on GitHub (around 2025.06.01 ~ 06.05)
+- [x] Start proposals discussing on GitHub on 2025.05.14
-- [ ] Invite community devs and projects participate (2025.06.07 ~ 06.28)
+- [x] Invite community devs and projects participate on 2025.05.15
-- [ ] Community and SRs review and decide the voting date according to the progress (around 2025.06.14 ~ 06.21)
+- [x] Community and SRs review it during the [core devs community call #40](https://github.com/tronprotocol/pm/blob/master/TRON%20Core%20Devs%20Meetings/Meeting%2040.md) and initially decide to open the voting process on 2025.06.23

 ### Network Upgrade and Fork Status